When Execution Is Cheap, Judgment Becomes Scarce

 You can’t scale judgment the way you scale execution, but you can build it.

-Atlassian built one of the most successful enterprise GTM motions by letting individual contributors and small teams buy and deploy their tools without sales involvement.
+Atlassian built their enterprise GTM motion by letting individual contributors and small teams buy and deploy their tools without sales involvement.
 Every other enterprise SaaS company was building outbound teams and going top-down.

 Atlassian’s “No Sales Team” story is famous.
 What’s less known is how close it came to breaking.
 In early enterprise pilots, Atlassian noticed deals stalling not because buyers disliked the product, but because procurement departments didn’t trust a company that wouldn’t negotiate.

-The Atlassian founders believed that empowering their team to learn what actually drove adoption, watching thousands of organic buying decisions, would build better judgment than optimizing a traditional sales playbook.
+The Atlassian founders believed that watching thousands of organic buying decisions would build better judgment than optimising a traditional sales playbook.
 They were right.
-By the time they built an enterprise sales team, they had years of experience recognizing patterns in how software spread within companies.
+By the time they built an enterprise sales team, they had years of pattern recognition about how software spread inside companies.

 The Advantage

-Snowflake’s early GTM shows this clearly.
-They entered a market with entrenched players such as Oracle, AWS, and traditional data warehouses.
-Every competitor had more resources, more salespeople, and more marketing budget.
+Snowflake’s early GTM shows what this looks like in practice.
+They entered a market with entrenched players: Oracle, AWS, traditional data warehouses.
+Every competitor had more resources, more salespeople, more marketing budget.
 Snowflake couldn’t outspend them on execution.

 Snowflake rejected standard ICP thinking.
 Instead of “data leaders” or “CIOs,” they built an internal persona called “The Skeptic.”

 Frank Slootman and the team made precise judgments about where to compete.
-They focused on data teams at companies with cloud-native infrastructure who were frustrated with existing solutions.
-A specific profile where their advantages mattered most.
+They focused on data teams at cloud-native companies who were frustrated with existing solutions.
+That precision meant teams stopped chasing every opportunity and moved faster on the ones that mattered.
+Competitors could copy Snowflake’s architecture.
+They couldn’t copy hundreds of well-made decisions about which customers to serve and how.

 What This Means for Enterprise GTM

 Enterprise buyers are drowning in outreach.
-Everyone has the tools to reach them.
-Everyone has the data to personalize.
-Everyone has the automation to follow up.
+Everyone has the tools to reach them, the data to personalise, and the automation to follow up.

 They respond to precision.
 Knowing what they actually need.
 Showing up at the right time with the right message for the right stakeholder.
 Because someone made a call.

-As execution continues to get cheaper, and it will, judgment will continue to get more expensive.
-The gap between teams that understand this and teams still optimizing for output will widen.
+As execution continues to get cheaper, judgment will continue to get more expensive.
+The gap between teams that understand this and teams still optimising for output will widen.

-The question lives here: whether you can decide what’s worth executing in the first place.
+The question is whether you can decide what’s worth executing in the first place.
 That’s where the work is now.